 - 1. Park your vehicle at a safe distance from moving traffic. - 2.
-Press the button to switch on the hazard warning lights $\Rightarrow \triangle$.
+Press the button to switch on the hazard warning lights $\Rightarrow \bigwedge$ .

-- 3. Switch the ignition off. - 4.
-Apply the handbrake. - On a manual gearbox engage 1st gear.
-On an automatic gearbox, move the selector lever to P. - Use the warning triangle to draw the attention of other road users to your vehicle. - Always take the vehicle key with you when you leave the vehicle.
+- 3. Switch the engine off. - 4.
+Apply the handbrake. - 5.
+On a manual gearbox engage 1st gear, and for an automatic move the selector lever to P. - 6.
+Use the warning triangle to draw the attention of other road users to your vehicle.

+7. Always take the vehicle key with you when you leave the vehicle.

-Switch on the hazard warning lights to warn other road users, for example:
+Switch on the hazard warning lights to warn other road users, for example when

-- · reaching the tail end of a traffic jam, - there is an emergency - · your vehicle breaks down due to a technical fault, - you are towing another vehicle or your vehicle is being towed.
+- reaching the tail end of a traffic jam, - there is an emergency - · your vehicle breaks down due to a technical fault, - you are towing another vehicle or your vehicle is being towed.

 All turn signals flash simultaneously when the hazard warning lights are switched on.
-The two turn signal turn signal lamps \diamondsuit and the turn signal lamp in the switch \triangle will flash at the same time.
+That is that the two turn signal turn signal lamps $\Leftrightarrow \Box \Leftrightarrow$ and the turn signal lamp in the switch $\triangleq$ will flash at the same time.
 The hazard warning lights also work when the ignition is switched off.